Isode’s HF Vision, Road Map & Products

 - STANAG 5069 has introduced wideband HF (WBHF) capabilities up to 240 kbps using 16 contiguous 3kHz channels and the HFXL alternative using non-contiguous channels.

-NATO is actively procuring BRE1TA components with the BRIPES (BRASS IP Enhanced System) project.
+NATO has procured BRE1TA components with the BRIPES (BRASS IP Enhanced System) project.
 This extends the original BRE1TA requirements with multi-node networks using CSMA and WTRP.
-It also adds XMPP services, as described later and various management requirements, which are supported by current and planned Isode products.
+It also adds XMPP services, as described later and various management requirements, which are supported by current and planned Isode products that deliver BRE1TA capabilities.

-Wideband HF has been deferred to an anticipated BRE2TA (enhancement 2) project.
+Wideband HF has been deferred to an anticipated NATO BRE2TA (enhancement 2) project.

 National HF Refresh Projects